Tobacco pipe: History

-Workings of a tobacco pipe

 Principle

+Operating Principle

 A pipe's fundamental function is to provide a relatively safe, manipulable volume in which to incompletely combust a smokable substance.
 Typically this is accomplished by connecting a refractory 'bowl' to some sort of 'stem' which extends and may also cool the smoke mixture drawn through the combusting organic mass (see below).

 Parts

 The broad anatomy of a pipe typically comprises mainly the bowl and the stem.
 The bowl (1) which is the cup-like outer shell, the part hand-held while packing, holding and smoking a pipe, is also the part "knocked" top-down to loosen and release impacted spent tobacco.
 On being sucked, the general stem delivers the smoke from the bowl to the user's mouth.